 Veera Natyam dance form of Andhra Pradesh is one of the ancient dance forms.
-It is also known as Veera Bhadra as people believe Lord Shiva during the humiliation of his wife Sati Devi, took out his hair strand called 'Jatajuta' and created Veerabhadra.
-During the Veera Natyam dance, the dancers connect themselves with long, sharp braided ropes, and insert sharp-edged instruments through their cheeks, lips, and tongue.
-They praise Lord Shiva as part of the Veera Saiva rituals but today, it is taken out of context and presented as a discrete dance form.
+It is also known as Veera Bhadra as people believe Lord Shiva, during the humiliation of his wife Sati Devi, took out his hair strand called 'Jatajuta' and created Veerabhadra.
+During the Veera Natyam dance, the dancers connect themselves with long, sharp braided ropes and insert sharp-edged instruments through their cheeks, lips, and tongue.
+They praise Lord Shiva as part of the Veera Saiva rituals, but today, it is taken out of context and presented as a discrete dance form.

 Gobbi Folk Dance

-Another one of the dance forms in Andhra Pradesh is Gobbi folk dance.
+Another one of the dance forms in Andhra Pradesh is the Gobbi folk dance.
 It is performed during the festivals of Bhogi and Makar Sankranti.
 The village girls dance in a circular path around the floral rangoli to celebrate the beginning of spring.
-Also, tiny round balls made out of cow dung called Gobbillu in Telugu are put on top of the rangoli made with marigold, pumpkin seeds, and kumkum is smeared on Gobbillu.
+Also, tiny round balls made out of cow dung called Gobbillu in Telugu are put on top of the rangoli made with marigolds and pumpkin seeds, and kumkum is smeared on Gobbillu.
 In some places across the state, a small idol of Lord Krishna is also kept in the middle of rangoli, and songs are sung to praise the Lord.

 Kolattam Folk Dance